Ficool

 I stepped forward instead of back.

-"Stop," I said—not as a plea, not as a command, but as a certainty.
+"Stop," I said—not as a plea, not as a command, but as certainty threaded with intent.

 The thing froze.

 Power rippled outward, not explosive, not violent.
 The fissure sealed slowly, stone knitting itself together like flesh remembering its shape.
-Silence fell so completely it felt sacred.
+Silence fell so completely it felt sacred, alive, aware.

 The woman who had spoken first bowed her head.
 "You're not her shadow," she said.
 "You're her continuation."